danheeks/vario/bmp280piezo/README.md

 - Arduino Nano
 - BMP280 sensor
 - Piezo Buzzer ( passive not active )
+- 9V PP3 battery
+- On/Off switch
 - some wire

-Wiring
+Wiring.

-- (GND) to GND
+- Arduino GND to BMP280 GND
-- (VDD) to 3.3V
+- Arduino 3.3V to BMP280 VDD
-- SCL to A5
+- Arduino A5 to BMP280 SCL
-- SDA to A4
+- Arduino A4 to BMP280 SDA
-- D9 and D10 to the Piezo Buzzer ( see toneAC.h )
+- Arduino D9 and D10 to the Piezo Buzzer ( see toneAC.h )
--
+- Arduino VIN to battery + ( via on/off switch )
+- Arduino GND to battery -

 I measured 10mA standby current, so should theoretically last 55 hours.
+( it actually lasted about 2 summers of paragliding, maybe 40hrs? )

 ![Schematic Picture](./schematic.svg)